The printable Code of Practice is here.

 The main route for disposal is the hazardous waste stream.
 We can be prosecuted for incorrect disposal of waste.
 The 'Red' list lists those items that under no circumstances are to be permitted to go down the drain.

 Waste to go into the hazardous waste stream must be deposited in the Chemical Waste Store alongside the Link Building.
 The keys are kept at stores.
 The waste must be properly labelled showing the contents, and in sound containers.
-The hazardous waste form must be filled in, indicating who is disposing of the waste, and the quantities and substances.
+The waste disposal form must be filled in, indicating who is disposing of the waste, and the quantities and substances.
 This form should be photocopied so that one copy stays with the waste and the other copy goes to the Safety Officer.

 Note: Biological waste (e.g. blood, tissue, etc) must not go into any of these waste streams, and the Cavendish Laboratory does not, at present, have a disposal route for biological waste.
 An important part of setting up any project using biological material is planning the waste disposal route.